 - Booth Social Stories—illustrated introductions to the Museum—are available to prepare your students for the visit and will cover important things to remember, such as Museum rules.
 Download, print, and read the social story about visiting the Museum with your students prior to your visit.

 - A Booth Sensory Friendly Map for visitors on the autism spectrum is available.
-CLICK HERE to download.
+CLICK HERE to download English version or CLICK HERE to download Spanish version.
 We have identified some spaces within the Museum that you should be aware of during your visit.
 These spaces—some of which are quieter and less crowded and others that are overly stimulating—are indicated in this Sensory Friendly Map.

 - A Booth Visual Checklist provides picture cards that will help you plan your visit.